 - 1. At time of submittal to the Planning and Sustainability Department, an Addressing Plan is required.
 Building frontage and building access shall be the primary factor for determining the final building address. - 2.
 Commercial projects shall be assigned an individual approved numerical address for each occupied building.
 Address numbers shall be consistent with the range of addresses found along the street in which they face and assigned address numbers shall be in sequence, utilizing the most logical sequence scheme available. - 3.
 All sales and construction job site trailers used during the construction of a project shall be assigned an address.
 The address will expire within one (1) year from the date assigned. - 4.
-In the event that buildings are reconfigured on a site, the applicant shall verify, through a submittal to BNS, that the addresses and street names within the development are not impacted.
-If addresses or street names are impacted, new addresses and/or street names shall be provided.
-Furthermore, if these changes create inconsistencies with a recorded plat, the applicant shall submit a revision to
+If buildings are reconfigured on a site, the applicant shall verify, through a submittal to the Building and Neighborhood Services Department or BNS Director or Designee, that the addresses and street names within the development are not impacted.
+Addresses or street names that are impacted, new addresses and/or street names shall be provided.
+Furthermore, if these changes create inconsistencies with a recorded plat, the applicant shall submit a revision to the plat detailing the corrections, following the process outlined in the City of Franklin Planning and Zoning Administrative Manual.

-- the plat detailing the corrections, following the process outlined in the City of Franklin Planning and Zoning Administrative Manual. - 5.
-Individual buildings attached at the roofline and separated by breezeways shall be issued a separate, approved address for each building. - 6.
+- 5. Individual buildings attached at the roofline and separated by breezeways shall be issued a separate, approved address for each building. - 6.
 Addressing identification of buildings shall be consistent with identification and signage requirements described in this document, in the SECTION 9: Premises Identification. - 7.
 Any suites that are below the 1st floor level (basement level) shall be assigned suite numbers in the 10's range.
 Example: (1645 West McEwen Drive Suite 10)